ModernOctave/realsense_d435i_description/README.md

 # Realsense D435i Description
-This package contains the URDF description and gazebo plugins for the Intel Realsense D435i camera.
+This package contains the model descriptions to simulate the Realsense D435i camera in Gazebo.

 ## Dependencies
 This package depends on the following packages: